 14. Trinity College

 One of the smaller colleges with only around 400 students, Trinity College boasts beautiful grounds and an impressive Baroque chapel where the college founder, Sir Thomas Pope, is buried.

 A famous rival of Trinity College is Balliol College.
 Notable alumni range from Richard Dawkins to former US president Bill Clinton.
 Four British prime ministers also attended Balliol, including Edward Heath and Boris Johnson.

 16. Ashmolean Museum of Art and Archeology

-The world class Ashmolean Museum is undoubtedly one of the city’s best museums.
+The world class Ashmolean Museum is undoubtedly one of Oxford’s best museums.
 There are treasures from Eastern and Western Art, ancient artefacts and Egyptian mummies, but also the work of artists from the present day.

 17. Oriel College